-Federal and State laws, rules, and regulations change.
-Any portion of this policy may be modified in practice to ensure the due process rights of the individuals involved are protected and to conform with any current Federal and State law, rules, and regulations.
+Federal and State laws, rules and regulations change.
+Any portion of this policy and process document may be modified in practice to ensure the due process rights of the individuals involved are provided and to conform with any current Federal and State law, rules and regulations.
 Subject to the institution's rulemaking policy, the institution will change this policy to conform to the most current laws and regulations within a reasonable time of discovering the change.